Year of Call:

 Sam accepts instructions from solicitors, as well as from members of the public, the latter under the Bar Council’s Public Access (i.e. Direct Access) scheme.

 Sam often appears in inquests involving aspects of medical treatment and care.
-In particular, she has been instructed in several Article 2 Inquests where psychiatric patients have committed suicide whilst sectioned under the mental health act.
-As well as acting in Article 2 Inquests involving prison deaths.
+In particular, she has been instructed in several Article 2 Inquests where psychiatric patients have committed suicide whilst sectioned under the Mental Health Act 1983.
+As well, she has acted in Article 2 inquests involving prison deaths.
+Sam is able to use her experience as a criminal recorder sitting in jury trials to act as a persuasive jury advocate in Article 2 inquests.

 Her recent work includes the following cases, often involving complex causation and quantum arguments:

 - Delay in the diagnosis and treatment of brain injuries, leading to extensive brain damage.
-Complications have arisen in one such case due to a liability dispute between hospitals and the ambulance service over responsibility for care of the Claimant.
+Complications have arisen in one such case due to a liability dispute between hospitals and the ambulance service over responsibility for the Claimant’s care.

-- Psychiatric injury cases where the patients have committed suicide.
-One case, in which the deceased was wrongfully discharged from psychiatric hospital and sadly killed himself, quantum was complicated due to his high earnings capacity before his mental health difficulties, although it ultimately settled in excess of £1 million.
+- Psychiatric injury cases where the patients committed suicide.
+One case, in which the deceased was wrongfully discharged from psychiatric hospital and sadly killed himself, quantum was complicated due to his high earnings capacity before his mental health difficulties, ultimately settling in excess of £1 million.

 - Cerebral palsy claims, most recently dealing with a settlement following the compromised appeal in JR v Sheffield Teaching Hospitals NHS Foundation Trust EWHC 1245 (QB); 1 WLR 4847.